SkylineCommunications/dataminer-docs/release-notes/EPM/I-DOCSIS/EPM_7.0.1_I-DOCSIS.md

 #### Channel Utilization added for US/DS Service Group [ID_38849]

-When you open the ​Upstream or Downstream Service Group entities in the Topology app, the Channel Utilization average of the associated channels is now displayed in the data section.
+When you open the ​Upstream or Downstream Service Group chains in the Topology app, the Channel Utilization average of the associated channels is now displayed in the data section.

 #### Skyline EPM Platform: New default values for US/DS SNR threshold [ID_39054]